PPPDUD/gouda-manager/README.md

 Most package managers (`apt`, `dpkg`, etc.) are built around having a single, canonical package location where every package must provide detailed metadata, and the package manager is expected to handle things like upgrades and uninstalls on its own.
 Gouda is different: it lets each package choose how it should be installed/uninstalled/upgraded/configured, like most Windows applications.

 ## Installation
+> [!WARNING]
+> Gouda is in early development, and it may have bugs that result in damage to your system or loss of data.
+You are solely responsible for any damages caused by using Gouda at this time.

 In order to install Gouda, you need to have the `git` version control system installed.
 On most Debian-based systems, you can install Git by running `sudo apt install git`.

 After you've installed Git, run the following snippet in your terminal: